mckelveygreg/Gregs-100DaysOfCode/log.md

   Day 48: April 13, 2018
    - Today's Progress: Made the button layout with CSS Grid today!
 But went down a rabbit hole of npm and node.js in order to attempt an install of a math equation parser...

+  Day 49: April 14, 2018
+   - Today's Progress: Finished basic node, and started the server side stuff
+   - Thoughts: I really hope this turns out.
+I just want to be able to use node modules for my calculator!

+  Day 50: April 15, 2018
+   - Today's Progress: Almost clicked finish on learnyounnode
+   - Thoughts: It is enjoyable that I am able to figure these out by myself!
+1/2 way through!!

+  Day 51: April 16, 2018
+   - Today's Progress: Had all day to finish node servers, and go slowly enough to kinda figure out what is going on!
+   - Thoughts: I still don't see how I can use this...!
+Where will it apply?

+  Day 52: April 17, 2018
+   - Today's Progress: Working through Expressjs.
+I guess it handles some of the work for me?
+Like a middle-man?
+   - Thoughts: Got to explain what I'm doing to Lacey's grandma... perhaps I don't understand as much as i think!

+  Day 53: April 18, 2018
+   - Today's Progress:
 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)